risketor/CoCoin.Appium/README.md

 * Eclipse IDE Version 2018.2

 ## Framework components
 - MAVEN This project is created as maven project.
 All the libraries required are maintained in "pom.xml" file as a dependencies.
-On importing as a Maven project it will donload all the dependencies.
+On importing as a Maven project it will download all the dependencies.
 - Selenium and Appium.
 Selenium and and appium is been used for automating UI actions on mobile application.
 - Every page is a class and by creating object of page methods can be called while developing tests.
 - TestData, it is a file which maintains the test data needed for test cases and the configuration for running the tests.